Central Negros Electric Cooperative

-The Central Negros Electric Cooperative, Inc. (CENECO) is one of the 121 electric cooperatives in the Philippines.
-It was incorporated on February 24, 1975, in Bacolod, in the Province of Negros Occidental.
+Central Negros Electric Cooperative, Inc., simply known as CENECO, was an electric cooperative in the Philippines.
+It was incorporated on February 24, 1975 and serves Bacolod City and nearby towns and cities in Negros Occidental.

 CENECO distributes power over the Calumangan-San Enrique transmission lines.
 They have been reported to rely on supply shutoffs to do maintenance on electrical infrastructure.

 They have been criticized for a perceived lack of transparency in their operations.